And Aim for High Employee Engagement and Retention, Instead

 6. Hover, Hover, Hover

-If you would like to destroy your staff in record time, micromanage.
+If you would like to lose your best employees in record time, micromanage.
 Give them zero space and watch how quickly they clear out.

 Don’t be a helicopter employer.